 Introduction to the Internet Domain Name System

-This course provides a basic understanding of the Internet Domain Name System (DNS), its operational and policy definition ecosystems, the general vulnerability associated with it and some mitigation mechanisms such as DNSSEC.
-The training is provided by the Internet Corporation for Assigned Name and Numbers (ICANN) and the sessions delivered by operational experts and specialists selected ICANN.
-ICANN is the global organization that coordinates the multistakeholder DNS policy development process and work closely with peer organizations to maintain a secure, stable and resilient DNS.
+This course provides a basic understading of the Internet Domain Name System (DNS), its operational and policy definition ecosystems, the general vulnerability associated with it and some mitigation mechanisms such as DNSSEC.
+The training is provided by the Internet Corporation for Assigned Name and Numbers (ICANN) and the sessions delivered by operational experts and specialists selected by ICANN.
+ICANN is the global organization that coordinates the multi-stakeholder DNS policy development process and work closely with peer organizations to maintain a secure, stable and resilient DNS.

-• Overview of the DNS ecosystem and ICANN's role in it.
+• Overview of the DNS ecosystem and ICANN's role in it

 • Introduction to DNS concepts and operations

-• Introduction to DNS Abuse threats and their mitigations
+• Introduction to DNS abuse threats and their mitigations

 • Introduction to and theory of DNSSEC

 At the end of this course, partipants will understand the DNS ecosystem, how relevant policies are developed and how to participate.
 In addition, he/she acquires an introductory level understanding of DNS and DNSSEC concepts and operations as well as abuse risks and mitigation measures.